jmeyer24/SuperAwesomeFractalExplorer/README.md

 Here we can list the TODOs for future implementation goals

+* interactive color palette for individual design
+* screenshot tool
+	+ what do we need?
+	+ online research

 ## Setup

 In the file "Setup and Learning/assignment1_SS21.pdf" there is an explanation of the setup for using "npm" and the localhost (e.g. the environment setup)